tim-pipi/tp/docs/DeveloperGuide.md

   objects.

-* **Status StatusEnum nested class**: We propose to rearrange the enums such that the more important ones are above, and the less important ones are below.
+* **Status StatusEnum nested class**: We propose to rearrange the enums such that the statuses reflect the chronological order in an internship application process.
   The order of importance is as follows:
-  Offered > Assessment > Interview > Pending > Accepted > Rejected
+  Pending > Assessment > Interview > Offered > Accepted > Rejected

 **Expected Benefits**:

-* **More meaningful sort**: When Status is sorted, it will now show the more urgent applications to be followed up on to the user either on the top or at the bottom depending on whether the user sorted it in ascending or descending order.
+* **More meaningful sort**: When `Status` is sorted, it will now show the more urgent applications to be followed up on to the user either on the top or at the bottom depending on whether the user sorted it in ascending or descending order.